 Other Publications

 Epistemology.
-(2021).
-In The T&T Clark Encyclopedia of Christian Theology (Paul Allen, ed.).
+(Forthcoming).
+In The T&T Clark Encyclopedia of Christian Theology, edited by Paul Allen.
 New York: T&T Clark/Bloomsbury.

 Epistemology is the study of knowledge.
 This entry covers epistemology in two parts: one historical, one contemporary.
 The former provides a brief theological history of epistemology.
 The latter outlines three categories of contemporary epistemology: traditional epistemology, social epistemology, and formal epistemology, along with corresponding theological questions that arise in each.